famouswelshman/rocktailsbar/README.md

 Making this website responsive was a challenge.
 I ran the website using VS Code live server to reflect any changes and my biggest challenge was making the whole thing responsive for multiple screens.
 The google map API was coded inside of a section div and the purpose of this was to collapse the div when it reached a smaller resolution allowing the opening times section to be stacked above the Google Map display.
 I adjusted the size for both divs since they sat side by side but without success.

 3. Javascript Code execution
+The Javascript script tags were included in the html pages at the bottom of each page in order for the code to execute upon the load of the html.
+Based on the simplification of the code included I decided that for load times it would be better to include the script links at the bottom of the page and within the <body> tags.

 4. Loading speeds
 I had to ensure that the website would load fairly quickly which was a challenge given the inclusion of Javascript which was added according to the DOM to run following the HTML.
 Since the Google Map API is hosted via a API server supplier the function loaded reasonably quick upon opening the index page.